 Tips and Tricks

-- Allow for carry-over cooking.
-The roast will continue to cook an additional 10-15 degrees more after you remove it from the oven.
+Allow for carry-over cooking.
+The roasted prime rib will continue to cook an additional 10-15 degrees more after you remove it from the oven.
 Determine your desired doneness and pull the roast at least 10 degrees before it hits that mark.

-- Cut the meat across the grain to ensure maximum tenderness.
+Cut the roasted prime rib across the grain to ensure maximum tenderness.

 Cooking Temperatures